buda-base/lds-pdi/README.md

 All query templates files are automatically fetched from lds-queries github repository (https://github.com/BuddhistDigitalResourceCenter/lds-queries).
 This repository is being cloned locally to the location specified by the queryPath parameter mentionned above.

-Any authorized user for the github lds-queries repo can therefore create, TEST thoroughly (10 times better than one), and share your queries by pushing them to the github repository.
+Any authorized user for the github lds-queries repo can therefore create, TEST thoroughly (10 times better than one), and share queries by pushing them to the github repository.

 Changes will appear after refreshing
 ```